SupriyaNallapeta/service-now-client/README.md

 # Local usage

 You'll need to setup basic auth keys.
-See `resources/basic-auth.json.example` - move to `basic-auth.json` modify accordingly.
+See `resources/basic-auth.json.example` - move to `basic-auth.json` modify accordingly, you'll probably want to put that in your resources folder of your clojure project, after adding the require in project.clj etc.

 # Run tests